A COLLECTION

 CHAS NOTES:

-I don’t always have time to “review” each of the Taser-related articles I’ve posted here.
+I don’t always have time to write a “review” of each Taser-related article.
 Soooo …

 To develop a TRUE understanding of the PROBLEMS